Home > Dog Training Classes > Growly Dog Class

 To register for Growly Dog Class, you must first register for Fear and Aggression 101.
 Once you register for Fear and Aggression, you will receive a code in your confirmation email that you can enter below to enable Growly Dog Registration:

 Is your dog a Feisty Fido?
-This class is for dogs in the Seattle area who growl, bark, or lunge at other dogs.
+This class is for dogs in the Seattle area who, for whatever reason, aggressively growl, bark, or lunge at other dogs.
 Whether your dog is being fearful or angry, this class for aggression at our facility in Seattle will help you manage and train your dog.
+Please take Fear and Aggression 101 prior to this class.

 Growly Dog class is not for aggression toward humans.
 If your dog has shown aggression toward people, please click here for info on private behavior sessions.